apache/apisix-website/website/blog/2021-06-29-release-apache-apisix-2.7-en.md

 - SNI-based route rules
 - Dynamic verification of client certificates

-In subsequent versions, we will continue to improve TCP proxy,  stay tuned!
+In future releases, we will continue to improve TCP proxy, so stay tuned!

 ### Enhanced Nginx configuration